Two pairs and a free, quality eye exam for just $79.95

 Anti-reflective.
 This coating helps block glare to improve the clarity of your vision.
 It’s especially useful if you work at the computer, Dr. Rashid says.
 “It makes it easier for you to see your computer screen.
 Plus, during video meetings, colleagues looking at their screen can see your eyes better,” he says.
 Anti-reflective coatings are also beneficial when you’re driving or if you’re bothered by the glare of oncoming headlights.

-Blue light blocking.
-The blue light from screens affects your body’s melatonin production.
+Blue light filtering.
+The exposure to blue light from screens affects your body’s melatonin production.
 Melatonin is a hormone that helps regulate your sleep-wake cycle.
 “If you work on the computer late into the evening, blue light blocking may be a good option for you,” Dr. Rashid says.

 Some lenses combine anti-reflective and blue light–blocking coatings in their lenses.
 If you have to choose between the two, he says to go with anti-reflective, since it offers a broader range of protection.